pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 ```

 If you then modify your filtered dataframe (e.g. adding a column), you get the
-unnecessary SettingWIthCopyWarning (with confusing message).
+unnecessary SettingWithCopyWarning (with confusing message).
 The only way to get rid of
 the warning is by doing a defensive copy (`df_filtered = df[df["A"] > 1].copy()`, which
 results in copying the data twice in the current implementation, Copy-on-Write would
 not require ``.copy()`` anymore).